cndavidliu/webhook/README.md

-# auto-deploy-test
+### auto-deploy-test
-Use this repository to test push event in webhook
+- Get post json info by pushing to this respo
+- Confirm the difference bettween pushing to different branchs